 3) DON’T: Apply hairspray while wearing your hearing aids.

-This sticky beauty product can gum up hearing devices and wreak havoc on their internal components, and it is quite difficult to remove.
-With this in mind, always make sure to take out your hearing aids before applying hairspray, and make sure it is dry before putting your devices back in.
-This step may add a few minutes to your daily routine, but will help to protect your hearing devices and ensure they continue to function effectively.
+Hairspray can gum up hearing devices and wreak havoc on their internal components, which can be quite difficult to remove.
+With this in mind, always make sure to remove hearing aids from your ears before applying hairspray, and be sure that it’s dry before putting your devices back in.
+This step could add a few minutes to your daily routine, but will help to protect your hearing devices and ensure they continue to function effectively.

 4) DO: Conserve your batteries and change when necessary.

-To prevent your battery from running out quickly, always be sure to turn off your hearing aid at night.
-You can turn off your device by opening the battery door, but you may also wish to remove the battery when the aid is not in use.
+Always make sure to shut off your hearing aid at night to avoid killing the battery.
+You can turn off your device by opening the battery door.
 Opening the battery door also serves the purpose of keeping your hearing aid dry by allowing air into the device, which is important for preventing moisture build-up.
+You can also remove the battery while not in use.
 Even with these conservation efforts, all batteries eventually need to be replaced.
 As a rule, smaller devices have smaller batteries which need to be changed more frequently.
-Most hearing devices will beep to signal that the battery is running low; change your battery as soon as you hear this signal.
+Most hearing aids beep to notify you of a low battery; change the battery as soon as this signal is heard.
 Also – be sure to keep a set of extra batteries on hand, just in case!

 5) DON’T: Keep hearing aids where children can reach them.